 Dinosaur Tracks: Over 120 million years ago, dinosaurs inhabited Rioja from which their fossilised footprints still remain among the rocks.
 If your passions dictate, you’re welcome to take a guided tour of the 40 tracks currently excavated throughout the La Rioja region.
 Quite the treat for the budding paleontologists among us.

 Monasteries: For more than ten centuries, La Rioja has been home to many spiritual centers, of which many of which are a treasure to visit.
 Examples include the Monastery of Santa Maria de San Salvador which was started by the Cister order of nuns and dates to 1170.
 The Monasteries of Suso and Yuso were inscribed on the UNESCO World Heritage List in 1997 as the birthplace of the modern written and spoken Spanish language.

 Museums: La Rioja boasts of dozens of museums including art, architectural and archaeological museums, but nothing quite compares to the Vivanco Museum of the Culture of Wine.
-This 4000 m museum belonging to the Dinastia Vivanco Foundation and houses a wide range of wine archaeology, sculpture, painting, etc., giving us a universal vision of the relevance that wine has had in all civilisations throughout history.
+This 4000 meter museum belonging to the Vivanco Foundation and houses a wide range of wine archaeology, sculpture, painting, etc., giving us a universal vision of the relevance that wine has had in all civilisations throughout history.